gravitational/teleport/docs/3.1/admin-guide.md

         output: stderr
         severity: ERROR

-    # Type of storage used for keys.
-You need to configure this to use etcd or
-    # a DynamoDB backend if you want to run Teleport in HA configuration.
+    # Configuration for the storage back-end used for the cluster state and the
+    # audit log.
+Several back-end types are supported.
+See "High Availability"
+    # section of this Admin Manual below to learn how to configure DynamoDB,
+    # S3, etcd and other highly available back-ends.
     storage:
         # By default teleport uses the `data_dir` directory on a local filesystem
         type: dir